Japan study finds 98% of COVID-19 patients had immunity six months later

-A Japanese research team said Wednesday it has detected antibodies that neutralized the COVID-19 virus in 98% of people who had been sick with the disease in tests performed six months after they became infected.
+A Japanese research team has detected antibodies that neutralized the virus that causes COVID-19 in 98% of people who had been sick with the disease in tests performed six months after they became infected.

-The team, led by Yokohama City University Prof. Takeharu Yamanaka, plans to conduct a follow-up survey to see whether the people will still have such antibodies a year after their infections.
+The team, led by Yokohama City University professor Takeharu Yamanaka, said Wednesday it plans to conduct a follow-up survey to see whether the people will still have such antibodies a year after their infections.

 In the latest survey, which was the largest of its type conducted in the country, the team checked blood samples from 376 people who had already recovered from COVID-19.
 The samples were collected six months after they were infected.